 On my spare days, I practice fencing or ride my fixie bike.
 I will watch a movie with my wife or have a beer with a friend at the weekend.
 Visit my Play page to see more of what I'm up to when I'm not at the office.

 Amuse is a venture capital-funded music distribution startup and record label in Stockholm.
 My time is split evenly between managing a group of five talented designers and leading the product design work.
-I started as the first design hire and employee number 26, today we are over 70 people in three offices across the globe.
+I started as the first design hire and then hired all designers who reported to me.
 Take a look at my work at Amuse.

 Apegroup is an independent digital agency in Stockholm, with clients such as McDonald's, IKEA and Autoliv.
 I led all design work on my accounts, including sales and client communication, together with a business- and a tech lead.
 My teams are usually 3-4 designers.
 I got promoted to head the marketing (40% allocation) after 18 months.
 Notable work is Fortum, TV4 and Doodlespot.